Axion dark matter searches from the standard halo over the tidal stream to the big flow: DAQ efficiency

-It has two parallel channels and the main specifications of the analogue-to-digital converters (ADCs) are a 14-bit amplitude and a maximum sampling rate of 400~MSamples/s.
+We used the same DAQ framework developed in our previous work~\cite{JINST-DAQ}, but used a different fast digitizer, M4i-4480-x8 from Spectrum Instrumentation GmbH~\cite{SPECTRUM}.
+The details of the DAQ realization are identical to those found in ref.~\cite{JINST-DAQ}.
+The new fast digitizer also has two parallel channels and the main specifications of the analogue-to-digital converters (ADCs) are a 14-bit amplitude and a maximum sampling rate of 400~MSamples/s.
 The relevant parameters for this work are listed in table~\ref{DAQPARM}.
-The fast digitizer M4i-4470-x8 with a 16-bit amplitude and a maximum sampling rate of 180~MSamples/s from Spectrum Instrumentation GmbH~\cite{SPECTRUM} was used for ref.~\cite{12TB-PRL}.
+The fast digitizer M4i-4470-x8 with a 16-bit amplitude and a maximum sampling rate of 180~MSamples/s from Spectrum Instrumentation GmbH~\cite{SPECTRUM} was used for refs.~\cite{12TB-PRL, 12TB-PRD, JINST-DAQ}.

 Therefore, the 45~MSamples/s was chosen from (180~MSamples/s)/$2^2$ and 3.125~MSamples/s from (400~MSamples/s)/$2^7$.

 Figure~\ref{FIG:DATA} (a) shows a typical power spectrum from the fast digitizer applying the parameters in table 2 and the 50-$\Omega$ terminations on the input ports as the noise sources.
 As expected, the noise power distribution shown in figure~\ref{FIG:DATA} (c) is almost exponential.
 Merging 400 frequency points in figure~\ref{FIG:DATA} (a) results in figure~\ref{FIG:DATA} (b) whose $\Delta f$ becomes 10~Hz and the normalized power excess shown in figure~\ref{FIG:DATA} (d) follows a gaussian distribution as expected.
 The data size of the individual power spectra is about 210~MB to achieve $\Delta f=0.025$~Hz, which is $\sim$2.7~GB for each resonance frequency tuning step taking 13 power spectra, and $\sim$5.5~TB for $\sim$2000 resonance frequency tuning steps~\cite{12TB-PRL}.
 Retaining the IF of 10.7~MHz requires a sampling rate of at least 25~MSamples/s provided by the digitizer adopted in this work to satisfy the Nyquist rate~\cite{NYQUIST}, hence resulting a data size that is at least 8 times larger.